We believe that good design is as much about people as buildings.

 We also understand that each community and local authority has different priorities.
 Now, more than ever, it is important that we don't deal with communities as homogenous groups, but recognise the richness and diversity of their makeup.
 A one-size approach cannot fit all.

-Chithra is an associate director at Buttress with more than 20 years of experience in commercial practice in both the public and private sectors.
+Chithra is a director at Buttress with more than 20 years of experience in commercial practice in both the public and private sectors.

 Kimberley is an associate at Buttress who works within the practice's heritage team, specialising in projects that have a strong community emphasis.